alertbox/todomvc-cucumber-protractor/README.md

 ### Available `yarn` scripts

 - `install` - install all project dependencies only.
+- `start` - update and run the webdriver manager.
 - `test` - run all the tests fast in headless mode, and external tests.
 - `reset` - remove temp data, cache, and install everything as needed, then run the webdriver-manager for you.
 - `prepare` - update and run webdriver-manager for you.